Tesco backtracks on swallow nets at Norwich store

 Tesco has said it is to temporarily remove netting which stops swallows from nesting at a store.

-After customers complained that nets had been erected above its trolley park at the Harford Road store in Norwich, the supermarket said it had listened to feedback.
+After customers complained that nets had been erected above its trolley park at the Harford Bridge store in Norwich, the supermarket said it had listened to feedback.

 Chris Skinner, a Norfolk farmer and conservationist, said it proves social media can be a "force for good."